Survey Improvements

 How we will implement the recommendation

-Given the high priority of this recommendation and the need for independence in the methodological development work, we will be issuing an Invitation to Tender to invite external organisations to undertake this research on our behalf.
+Given the high priority of this recommendation and the need for independence in the methodological development work, we have issued an Invitation to Tender to invite external organisations to undertake this research on our behalf.

 Delivery